 Our first commitment is to the well being of each camper.
 Please be aware that all our senior staff are trained in CPR, first aid and emergency procedures.
 There is a nursing student on-site daily at Camp Riverwood.

 Our general policy in the Traditional Camp is to group campers in cabins according to the grade in which they have completed (Co-ed groups for Nursery, JK and SK.
 Single gender groups Grade 1 and older).
 Our general policy in the Optional Specialty Programs (Co-ed) is to group campers according to their age and ability.
 If it is your child’s first camp experience and they are a bit nervous, please be assured that our day camp provides an excellent opportunity to meet and make new friends.
 If your child wishes to be in the same group as a friend, please indicate such a request on the registration form.
 We will always do our best to accommodate such requests, but cannot guarantee placements.

-Safe, supervised school bus transportation is offered to and from camp at no additional cost.
+Safe, supervised school bus transportation is offered to and from camp at an additional cost.
 Camp Riverwood provides point-to-point bus service to The Beaches, West Hill, Scarborough, Pickering, Ajax, Whitby, Brooklin and Oshawa.
 Your child will get on and off the bus at the stop you designate on your application form.
 No child will be let off the bus unless a parent or legal guardian is at the stop or unless the camp has received written authorization indicating alternate arrangements.